-- 1) Control Survey markers are shown on the Land Use zoning map.
+Protect Control Survey markers as identified by the GIS & Mapping Division.
+Council must ensure that these are not disturbed by development.
 Council will inform the Surveys and Mapping Division when a proposed development is proposed in the vicinity of a Survey Control Monument.
+There are 10 monuments in the Municipal Planning Area as shown on the Future Land Use and Land Use Zoning maps;